 Every finding is mapped to (a) the GDPR or ePrivacy article cited by the violation pattern and (b) the matching Swedish enforcement precedent — the actual IMY decision that establishes what the regulator considers the violation worth.
 When the scanner finds a Pixel firing pre-consent, the report cites Art 6(1)(a), LEK 9 kap. §28, ePrivacy Art 5(3), and the Apoteket/Apohem/Bonnier/Tele2 decisions as precedent.
 When the scanner finds an exposed admin endpoint or an IDOR pattern, the report cites Art 32 and Trygg-Hansa.

-Vakteye runs the regulator's evidence-gathering method on your own live site, before they do.
-Every finding is mapped to the GDPR article and the matching Swedish IMY decision.
-No paperwork — just the same observation pattern the regulator uses.
+Vakteye runs documented evidence-gathering checks on your own live site.
+Every finding is mapped to the GDPR article and matching Swedish IMY context where relevant.
+No paperwork guesswork — just observable behavior and source-linked evidence.

 Once the audit is behavioral, three operational modes become possible that policy attestation simply cannot deliver.